OLTA Finance

 Window alignment

 Every vs-BTC and vs-OCBE100 delta is sliced to the basket's own backtest window, never to a global fixed window.
-A basket with 67 days of history is compared against the same 67 days of BTC and OCBE100 · a basket with 5 years of history is compared against the same 5 years.
-Mixing windows would contaminate the delta with a regime difference that has nothing to do with the construction being evaluated · a 2020 anchor captures a different macro regime than a 2024 anchor, and the resulting Sharpe delta would mostly read that mismatch rather than any property of the basket.
+A basket with 67 days of history is compared against the same 67 days of BTC and OCBE100.
+A basket with five years of history is compared against the same five years.

 The same rule applies across timeframe tabs.
-When the BacktestPanel switches to the 6m or 3m view, the BTC and OCBE100 references shown alongside are recomputed on that same trailing window.
-A basket can look like a hero against BTC on the 2y window and a laggard on the 3m window not because the construction changed but because the benchmark moved differently in those two regimes.
+When the Backtest panel switches to the 6m or 3m view, the BTC and OCBE100 references shown alongside are recomputed on that same trailing window.
+A basket can look like a hero against BTC on the 2y window and a laggard on the 3m window, not because the construction changed but because the benchmark moved differently in those two regimes.
 Reading both is the point.

 Reader guide